hashicorp/docker-vault/docs/content.md

 ... server 3 starts
 ```

-Then, choosing any one of the container IDs, we can query for all the members in the cluster by runing a Consul CLI command:
+Then, choosing any one of the container IDs, we can query for all the members in the cluster by running a Consul CLI command:

 ```console
 $ docker exec -t c9caabfd4c2a consul members